+More objections.
 Thousands of Web sites have pledged to go dark today in opposition to pending anti-piracy bills currently making their way through Congress.

-U.S. laws apply to U.S. registered domain names, regardless of server location Efforts to take down websites for copyright infringement are likely to move beyond U.S.
+Of course, a sandbox effect would then serve to discourage small businesses to spring up online.
+U.S. laws apply to U.S. registered domain names, regardless of server location.
+Efforts to take down websites for copyright infringement are likely to move beyond U.S.

 -based registries, with ICANN (the Internet Corporation for Assigned Names and Numbers) promising to more closely cooperate with global law enforcement agencies and governments.
 Cooperation to combat copyright infringement has been a hot topic this week at ICANN's international meeting in San José, Costa Rica.
 There are 22 registries and over 700 registrars accredited by ICANN.
 Registries contain domain names registered in a top-level domain, while registrars sell domains.